 Dried herbs Fresh herbs are great, but they are very fleeting in the fridge.
 Keeping a good variety of herbs on hand helps to have flavor options without making many trips to the store.

-The meat and tomatoes in this hearty mushroom farro recipe definitely suggested a red wine.
-I opened a bottle of 2017 Planeta Sicilia Cerasuolo di Vittoria (13% ABV), a blend of 60% Nero d’Avola and 40% Frappato.
+The first time we served this farro recipe, I opened a bottle of 2017 Planeta Sicilia Cerasuolo di Vittoria (13% ABV), a blend of 60% Nero d’Avola and 40% Frappato.

 I get forest floor on the nose of the Planeta.
 Bright cherry fruit with notes of charcoal on the palate.
 Tart acidity–good for a tomato based dish.
 Definitely has volcanic soil notes, not a surprise for a wine from Sicily.